aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/comments/update-a-comment-in-excel-workbook/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Worksheets/PostWorksheetComment) defines a publicly accessible programming interface and lets you perform REST interactions directly from a web browser.

-You can use the **cURL** command‑line tool to access Aspose.Cells web services easily.
+You can use the **cURL** command-line tool to access Aspose.Cells web services easily.
 The following example shows how to make a call to the Cloud API with cURL.

 {{< tabs tabTotal="2" tabID="11" tabName11="Request" tabName12="Response" >}}